google-deepmind/torax/docs/configuration.rst

 .. code-block:: python

     'sources': {
-        'jext': {
+        'generic_current_source': {
             'mode': 'PRESCRIBED',
-            'prescribed_values': (times, rhon, jext_profiles),
+            'prescribed_values': (times, rhon, current_profiles),
         },

-where the example ``times`` is a 1D numpy array of times, ``rhon`` is a 1D numpy array of normalized toroidal flux coordinates, and ``jext_profiles`` is a 2D numpy array of the jext profile at each time.
+where the example ``times`` is a 1D numpy array of times, ``rhon`` is a 1D numpy array of normalized toroidal flux coordinates, and ``current_profiles`` is a 2D numpy array of the current profile at each time.
 These names are arbitrary, and can be set to anything convenient.